 (8) If, on an application under section 134(1), the Court revokes an interim order (secure care), the CEO must, as soon as practicable after the revocation, cancel the secure care arrangement to which the order relates and ensure that the child is removed from the secure care facility.

-[Section 134A inserted by No. 49 of 2010 s.
+[Section 134A inserted: No. 49 of 2010 s.
 19.]

 134. Variation or revocation of interim order